The At-Home Guide to Trimming Your Dog’s Nails

 You’ve got this!

 At Canine to Five, we believe in you and know that you can trim your dog’s nails at home!
-But if your dog has other ideas, our Detroit Grooming Salon offers nail trims with haircuts, baths, as a walk-in service, (currently closed due to COVID-19) or while your dog is with us for doggy daycare or overnight dog boarding.
+But if your dog has other ideas, our Detroit Grooming Salon offers nail trims with haircuts, baths, as a walk-in service, or while your dog is with us for doggy daycare or overnight dog boarding.

 - Master Grooming Tools Pet Nail Scissors (for small dogs or tiny puppies)